 Also, third-party cookies can be easily blocked in browser settings.
 Sadly, that is almost always the case.
 What does it mean?
 Lack of third-party cookies disables an option of gathering personalized user information.
 Which is a catastrophe if you are going for relevant ad content.

 That means you need to have another option up the sleeve.
-Tracking pixel can solve the problem.
+The tracking pixels can solve the problem.
 It is possible to construct profiles for retargeting with its help.

 Pixel (definition): A pixel is the smallest digital image or graphics unit, which can be shown on a digital display.
 Basically, a tiny dot on your screen.
 (That’s what screen resolution is measured in, for example, 1920 by 1080).
 But, in the industry of retargeting ads, a pixel can help identify if there was an action performed.
 For example, you might’ve heard of the Facebook retargeting pixel that helps the Facebook retargeting ads work.